Orange Collective

 • Expansion of the contract template surface area beyond SaaS customer and vendor agreements into procurement, partnering, and adjacent jurisdictions.

-• How regulatory openings (Arizona ABS, state pilots) evolve and whether General Legal capitalizes with venture-backed full-stack structures.
+• How regulatory openings evolve — Arizona's 100+ ABS licensees, Utah's contracting sandbox, the UK's SRA authorizations — and whether General Legal capitalizes with a venture-backed full-stack structure before better-funded rivals (Crosby, Eudia) do.

 References